zhixin9001/2021-SAA/note/tips.md

 - DynamoDB
     - a key-value, document database, multi-region, built-in security, backup and restore
     - DynamoDB Accelerator (DAX), a fully managed, highly available, in-memory cache, 10x performance
+    - max item size 400kb
+    - also can be used as session store, has open source libs
+    - DynamoDB Streams on a table, you can associate the stream ARN with a Lambda function that you write.
+Immediately after an item in the table is modified, a new record appears in the table's stream.
+AWS Lambda polls the stream and invokes your Lambda function synchronously when it detects new stream records
 - Redshift
     - a fully-managed petabyte-scale cloud-based data warehouse
     - designed for large scale data set storage and analysis.